A Beginner’s Guide To The H-1B Lottery

 The following can help you maximize your chances of securing work authorization for your employee in the competitive H-1B lottery:

-Even before H-1B cap season begins, there’s much that employers and employees have to consider.
-For help managing the complexities of cap season and reduce stress throughout the process, contact Envoy’s experienced team for support and assistance.
+Even before H-1B cap season begins, employers and employees must consider many factors.
+To help manage the complexities of cap season and reduce stress throughout the process, contact Envoy’s experienced team for support and assistance.

 Contact Us for Your H-1B Visa Needs